Miscellaneous Modifiers

 This TB, aptly named Skunktail, is clearly a rabicano and a sabino---look at the distinctive points on his socks---a typical sabino indicator.

 Sooty: Sooty is a common color modifier that can act on both red and black based coats.
 Sooty, also known as smutty or countershading, causes dark hairs to be spread throughout a horses coat, usually concentrated from the top of the back down.
 Sooty horses often have spectacular dappling because of the contrast of colors in their coats.
 Sometimes the sooty hairs are concentrated into lines resembling leg barring and dorsal stripes on non-dun horses.
-Some horses are so sooty that their true color is unrecognizable.
+Some horses are so sooty that their true color is nearly unrecognizable.
 For example, some sooty buckskins have been mistaken for dark bay or black horses, such as the pony pictured below on the right.

 Here is Rambler's Renown, the Cleveland Bay, again.
 Note the dark coutershading on his face, neck, shoulder, forearms, and gaskins, as well as the lovely dappled coat.
 (Owned by IdleHour Stud)